Corruption in Finland

 According to a 2013 Transparency International survey, an overwhelming majority of people in Finland do not witness cases of corruption by public officials or institutions in their lifetime.
 Existing corruption tends to be structural, arising from a network of wealthy individuals who favor each other in business; private companies have no disclosure requirements.
 The few instances of corruption involving the government include decision-making in state investments, political donations, and election funding.
 Non-traditional types of corruption in Finland (common globally) include tax evasion, gifts, hospitality, and conflicts of interest.

 Agreements

-Finland signed in 2002 European Council GRECO criminal law against bribery.
+Finland signed in 2002 the European Council GRECO criminal law against bribery.
 Finland demanded two exceptions in bribery law that have been signed e.g. in neighbour lands Estonia and Sweden.
-In May 2019 exception were still not taken in force in Finnish criminal law against bribery.
+In May 2019 exceptions were still not taken into force in Finnish criminal law against bribery.

 Forms

 Elections

 A 2008 Transparency International report noted a remarkable lack of transparency in Finnish political finance, reinforcing demands for greater transparency; in 2007, the Groupe d'États Contre la Corruption (GRECO) stressed that corruption should be better noticed in election financing.
 The 2007 Finnish campaign finance scandal erupted the following spring, with nine government ministers and several members of parliament lacking transparency in their election-funding reports.
 Since the law had no penalties for false fund reporting by elected politicians, the conservative National Coalition Party and rural Centre Party have not demanded the resignations of the convicted politicians.
 According to the 2009 Act on Candidate Election Funding, presidential candidates, parliamentarians, and deputies must declare all funding for an election campaign; donors of over €1,500 must be named.